-Tasty Tracks: Kat Holland’s “Imagination”by Tim Miner on February 23, 2021
+Tasty Tracks: Kat Holland’s “Imagination”

 The COVID-19 pandemic may have silenced stages across the Queen City … but it hasn’t silenced musicians.
 Charlotte-based songwriters and performers have been busy over the last year.
 They’re eager to share their work.
 And, we’re ready to help.